AsifAlif/DDoS-Attack-Detection-and-Mitigation-Using-SDN-Framework/README.md

 # DDoS-Attack-Detection-and-Mitigation-Using-SDN-Framework
-his project uses the RYU controller to detect and mitigate DDoS attacks in real time, ensuring efficient traffic management and network security
+This project uses the RYU controller to detect and mitigate DDoS attacks in real time, ensuring efficient traffic management and network security

 Please Click The google Drive link to see the Project Video.